LSELawReview/blog/_posts/2019-09-01-afghanistan-towards-wider-interests-justice.md

 Will Colish, ‘The International Criminal Court in Guinea: A Case Study of Complementarity’ (2013) Revue québécoise de droit international 23.

 <a class="reference" id="30" href="#inline30">[30]</a>
-Frédéric Mégret and Marika Giles Samson, ‘Holding the Line on Complementarity in Libya: the Case for Tolerating Flawed Domestic Trials’ (2013) 11 Journal of International Criminal Justice 571.
+Frédéric Mégret and Marika Giles Samson, ‘Holding the Line on Complementarity in Libya: the Case for Tolerating Flawed Domestic Trials’ (2013) 11 Journal of International Criminal Justice 571.

 <a class="reference" id="31" href="#inline31">[31]</a>
 Such as in Guinea.
 Colish (n 24).